 See Figure 4-1.
-Install a blade and apply the proper tension as shown below.
-See Section 2.4.
+Install a blades and apply the proper tension.
+See Section 2.5.

 1. Turn the key switch to the "H" position.

 - 2. Open the blade housing covers. - 3.
 Manually spin one of the blade wheels until the blade positions itself on the wheels.